Lymphoma is a type of cancer involving the white blood cells of the immune system called lymphocytes. This cancer originates in the lymphatic system.

 It is a particular type of cell in the lymphatic tissue – Reed-Sternberg cell – that distinguishes HL from NHL, as they are not found in other cancerous lymphomas.

-Non Hodgkin Lymphoma, sometimes called Non Hodgkin’s Disease, is a cancer that starts in the lymphatic system, causing T cells or B cells to reproduce abnormally.
+Non Hodgkin's Lymphoma is a cancer that starts in the lymphatic system, causing T cells or B cells to reproduce abnormally.
 The cells may spread to other organs and tissues of the body and may cause tumors to develop in the lymph nodes (glands).

 NHL is reported to be the fifth most common malignancy in the United States, as approximately 54,000 Americans learn they have Non-Hodgkin's lymphoma each year.
 Most lymphomas are NHL.